cvpr10374/cvpr10374.github.io/README.md

-# VAT-KG: Knowledge-Intensive Multimodal Knowledge Graph Dataset for Retrieval-Augmented Generation
+# M³KG-RAG: Multi-hop Multimodal Knowledge Graph-enhanced Retrieval-Augmented Generation

-This is the repository that contains source code for the VAT-KG Project-page, submitted to ICLR 2026, paper ID 15407.
+This is the repository that contains source code for the M³KG-RAG Project-page, submitted to CVPR 2026, paper ID 10374.